Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Empirical Evaluation

-Inspecting the \emph{combined accuracy} score in Fig.~\ref{fig:1_main_results_different_data_sizes}, we observe that our method outperforms the other baselines by large margins.
-In each case, we also plot the \textit{seen} and \textit{unseen classes accuracy} for each method.
+Inspecting the \emph{combined accuracy} score (\ref{eq:acc_combined}) in the top row of Fig.~\ref{fig:1_main_results_different_data_sizes}, we observe that our method outperforms the other baselines by large margins.
+In each case, we also plot the \textit{seen} and \textit{unseen} accuracy scores, (\ref{eq:acc_seen}) and (\ref{eq:acc_unseen}) respectively.
 Evidently, the improvement over other SSL algorithms is caused primarily by their poor performance on unseen classes, which in turn is caused by their overconfidence in their erroneous classification of seen classes.
 This is a well-known problem \citep{nguyen2015deep} when attempting to add a reject option to deep models, which can be further appreciated from the comparison in the ablation study, Fig.~\ref{fig:Combine_score_kmeans_compare}.